-Run Server 2016 Disk Cleanup utility
+Free up disk space with Server 2016 Disk Cleanup utility

-To free up disk space on Windows Server 2016, the first choice is Windows native Disk Cleanup utility.
-Although there are professional disk cleanup and optimization software, Windows Disk Cleanup is recommended, because it is safe and able to clear up many types of junk files.
+To free up disk space in Windows Server 2016, the first choice is Windows native Disk Cleanup utility.
+Although there are many disk cleanup and optimization software, Windows Disk Cleanup is recommended, because it is safe and able to clear up many types of junk files.
 Nobody likes to put the server in danger for additional 1GB free space.
 Of course, if you have your own familiar and trustable cleanup software, you may ignore this step.

 - Press Windows and E together to open File Explorer, right click C: drive and select Properties.